 1. Avocado Toast

-Avocado toast is a delicious and popular option for breakfast.
+Avocado toast is a popular option for savory breakfast without eggs.
 You can enjoy two slices of rye, whole grain bread, or pumpernickel with freshly mashed avocado on its own, or add any variety of toppings for a signature taste.
 Black pepper, sliced tomatoes, paprika, and crispy bacon are great options for toppings.
 Suppose you prefer a simple serving of avocado toast with a bit of lemon juice and salt.
 The essential ingredients for this light meal include the following:

 - Two slices of sourdough or whole-grain bread, toasted (rye and pumpernickel are also great options).
 Look for breads with a low glycemic index.